 - Menus should be available online, to allow visitors to view the offer and make the choice to eat with you.
-57% of visitors surveyed told us that viewing an appealing menu online makes them more likely to choose to visit that activity/centre. - Positioning and availability of menus throughout the attraction. - Availability and positioning of specials boards. - All menus should be easy to read and understand. - Quality of presentation, and branding.
-The quality and condition of whichever method you have chosen is assessed. - Any printed menus should be clean and well presented. - Accessibility of your menus clear font, large print available, Braille
+57% of visitors surveyed told us that viewing an appealing menu online makes them more likely to visit that attraction. - · Positioning and availability of menus throughout the store - Availability and positioning of specials boards - Quality of presentation, and branding.
+The quality and condition of whichever method you have chosen will be assessed. - Any printed menus should be clean and well presented. - Accessibility of your menus clear font, large print available, Braille